Yeri10/city_sound_data_visualisation-/README.md

 - Yerie - sound side: `input -> analysis -> data`
 - Shuran - visual side: `data -> mapping -> render`

+## Conceptual Explanation

+Urban space is not only constructed visually, but sonically.
+While cities are often documented through photography and mapping, their acoustic structure remains less visible.

+This project translates urban sound into a modular graphic system.
+Instead of representing sound as waveform or frequency bars, the system reconstructs it as spatial fragmentation, structural instability, and emotional chromatic activation.

+Noise controls spatial resolution, mid-frequency energy destabilises the grid, and high-frequency intensity activates a conceptual pink layer — representing psychological tension embedded in contemporary urban environments.

+Through this translation, the city is no longer seen as a physical landscape, but as a dynamic data-driven surface.

 ## What It Does

 - `Live` mode uses the device camera for the image layer and the microphone for audio feature detection.